-- 5.1.1 Reserves are funds that are set aside for two main reasons: - A 'just in case' risk materialises that requires additional resources; or - To save up for a particular project. - 5.1.2 All of SYPA's costs are met by the Pension Fund therefore, unlike a local authority, the first contingency argument for holding reserves does not hold as costs incurred, for example, as a result of a building fire, would simply fall to the Pension Fund which is about 1,000 times the size of the Authority's budget and such costs are therefore unlikely to be material. - 5.1.3 The argument for holding reserves to save up for things does, though hold.
-In order to save up in this way managers will have had to underspend their budgets and thus the ability to use money thus saved acts as an incentive to manage within the available resources. - 5.1.4 However, there is a balance to be struck as reserves could be allowed to accumulate to a level where they became significant in the context of the Authority's budget at which point they would in effect be depriving the Fund of cash to invest.
-Consequently some limitation on the level of reserves is necessary to maintain this balance.
-The Authority therefore have the following policy in relation to reserves: - "The Authority will maintain its operational revenue reserves at a level equivalent to no more than 7.5% of its operational budget, the establishment of new reserves will be approved by the Authority on the recommendation of the Treasurer, and the level of reserves will be reviewed by the Treasurer each year as part of his report on the final accounts of the Authority." - 5.1.5 During 2019/20 and in the current 2020/21 financial year, there have been large underspends against the budget and these have created an opportunity to set aside these unused funds specifically for use towards financing of some major capital projects that need to be resourced in the medium term period.
-These projects include: - The acquisition of new and integrated software systems for Finance, HR and Staff Payroll; - Re-procurement of Pensions Administration System funding will be needed for the procurement and evaluation support and, depending on the result of the process, acquisition and licensing costs together with implementation support; and - Implementation of the long term accommodation plan, involving a move to newly leased premises which will require legal and professional fees as well as a capital outlay for refurbishment and fitting out. - 5.1.6 The capital costs of the above projects are expected to be in the region of several hundred thousand pounds and therefore a new 'Capital Projects Reserve' was created following Authority approval in 2019/20.
+- 5.1.1 Reserves are funds that are set aside for two main reasons: - A 'just in case' risk materialises that requires additional resources; or - To save up for a particular project. - 5.1.2 All of SYPA's costs are met by the Pension Fund therefore, unlike a local authority, the first contingency argument for holding reserves does not hold as costs incurred, for example, as a result of a building fire, would simply fall to the Pension Fund which is about 1,800 times the size of the Authority's budget and such costs are therefore unlikely to be material. - 5.1.3 The argument for holding reserves to save up for things does, though hold.
+In order to save up in this way, managers will have had to underspend their budgets and thus the ability to use money thus saved acts as an incentive to manage within the available resources. - 5.1.4 However, there is a balance to be struck as reserves could be allowed to accumulate to a level where they became significant in the context of the Authority's budget at which point, they would in effect be depriving the Fund of cash to invest.
+Consequently, some limitation on the level of reserves is necessary to maintain this balance.
+The Authority therefore have the following policy in relation to reserves: - "The Authority will maintain its operational revenue reserves at a level equivalent to no more than 7.5% of its operational budget, the establishment of new reserves will be approved by the Authority on the recommendation of the Treasurer, and the level of reserves will be reviewed by the Treasurer each year as part of his report on the final accounts of the Authority." - 5.1.5 During the 2019/20 and 2020/21 financial years, there were some large underspends against the budget (for various reasons that were explained more fully in the quarterly corporate performance reports) and a decision was taken, with the Authority's approval, to set aside these unused funds specifically for use towards financing major capital projects that needed to be resourced, primarily in the current 2021/22 year.
+These projects included the Oakwell House long-term office accommodation project, replacement of business systems and the implementation of a new contract for pensions administration software. - 5.1.6 In order to achieve this, a new 'Capital Projects Reserve' was created following Authority approval in 2019/20.
 This reserve is not subject to the limit as set out above as this would not be appropriate given the nature of this reserve and the requirements to be funded.
-Nevertheless, the funding level contained in this reserve will be kept under review and should this be less than anticipated after projects have progressed and there is greater certainty over timing and amount of costs, then the level will be adjusted accordingly and any unnecessary funds released back to the pension fund. - 5.1.7 The forecast level of reserves for the medium term are as shown in the following table.
+Nevertheless, the funding level contained in this reserve will be kept under review moving forward. - 5.1.7 At the current time it is forecast that from 2022/23, this reserve will be used for setting aside funds each year as a way of saving towards the required amount that will be needed for the ICT hardware renewal and replacements programme, following the significant investment in laptops and associated equipment in 2020. - 5.1.8 The forecast level of reserves for the medium term are as shown in the following table.